d-gilles/dotfiles/README.md

 This repository serves as the foundation for my development environment.
 It encompasses a series of configuration files, scripts, and vital tool setups crucial for orchestrating a new machine in accordance with my preferences.

+In addition to these config files, you can find a terrafrom configuration for GCP in the ```setup_remote_mashine/``` folder.
+This can be used to set up a remote VM as a development environment on Google Cloud Plattform.

 ## Contents & Descriptions